sambellsoup/CBIR/README.md

 ### Feature Extraction

-There are many different ways to extract features from images, and I tried many of them.
+There are many different ways to extract features from images, and I tried several.

 My goal is to create the best-performing Content-Based Image Retrieval System.
 I wanted to achieve a baseline, so I began by using a color histogram for each image and then calculating the nearest neighbor based on chi-squared distance.
 This algorithm performed horribly scoring a 0/11 matches, but it did provide a nice framework for the other models to come.